softworkz/embyuserwiki/Quick-start.md

 http://emby.media/download/

-Or try the online web app at
+Or try the online web app, using the login credentials supplied by your Emby server administrator, at

 http://app.emby.media